cancerit/CaVEMan/README.md

 ##Prerequisites

+* As of version 2.0 CaVEMan supports cram files (with index).
 * BWA Mapped, indexed, duplicate marked/removed bam files, for both a normal and tumour sample
 * Reference.fasta and index
 * A one based bed style format file of regions to ignore during analysis (see specified format).